psichen/psichen.github.io/source/_posts/vector-calculus-and-spherical-average.md

 ---
 title: Vector calculus and spherical average in SAXS
 date: 2021-04-21 23:30:47
-tags: [vector, calculus, SAXS, spherical average, curvature, gradient, coordinate]
+tags: [vector, calculus, SAXS, spherical average, curvature, gradient, coordinate, curl, divergence, Green's theorem, Stokes's theorem, Gauss's theorem]
 ---

 A vector is typically regarded as a geometric entity characterized by a magnitude and a direction.
 Here are some notes about vector calculus and its basic application in small-angle x-ray scattering (SAXS).